MN7207 - Planning your DBA journey (2025/26)

 • Reflection & reflexivity

-• Self knowledge and action planning
+• Self-knowledge and action planning

-• Introducing the Researcher Development Framework
+• Introducing the Vitae Researcher Development Framework (RDF)

 • Identification of research training and/or GSBL modules that could be attended